20jna/jayna-projects/README.md

 # jayna-projects
-Jay Na's Repository of Past Work & Projects
+*Jay Na's Repository of Past Work & Projects*

+Objective:

+- Continue to grow my understanding of statistical analyses and its real-world applications, especially in the fast-moving tech sector

+- Develop my experience in user acquisition and growth by continuing to take advantage of my statistical and team-oriented background and strong work ethic

 Technical Skills: